 - Give it a taste, adding more sweetener if needed.

 - Transfer tofu pudding into glass jars or small ramekins.
-Let them chill for at least an hour before serving!
+Refrigerate for at least an hour to thicken before digging in!

 Notes